zkLinkProtocol/zklink-docs/docs/Technology/Technology.md

 Under the premise of open-source circuit, every off-chain execution must comply with the circuit's specifications.
 Just like the regulatory framework of a company, circuit is how zkLink protocol functions.
 Any illegal operations would be exposed during `zk verify`, which is processed by the smart contract with the `verify key` built in.
 Both the algorithm of `zk verify` and `verify key` will be published online.
 As long as the circuit has been rigorously audited without logical bugs, the ZK-based system can be considered as safe and sound.

-For more information regarding the security of ZK technology, please refer to  *An Incomplete Guide to Rollups* by Vitalik Buterin (https://vitalik.ca/general/2021/01/05/rollup.html).
+For more information regarding the security of ZK technology, please refer to  [*An Incomplete Guide to Rollups*](https://vitalik.ca/general/2021/01/05/rollup.html) by Vitalik Buterin.